mwinb/T/README.md

+Please defer to Terminal Docs Lite version ie (termdocs) All testing and work on TerminalDocs has been temporarily put on hold.

 # TerminalDocs

 Termdocs offers a command line only version that is far more convenient if you are comfortable working strictly within a Shell.
 Store in C:\System32\ for Windows /usr/bin/ for Mac and Linux.